raviteja769/ETL-Pipeline/Readme.md

 ### The Challenge

-Operational TRT (Transaction Routing \& Tracking) events are continuously ingested into a staging table.
+Operational TRT (Technical Response Team) events are continuously ingested into a staging table.
 Without proper deduplication:

 |Problem|Impact|
 |-|-|